 Welcome

-The first of my Kember and Hayes mysteries, A QUIET PLACE TO KILL, was published by Thomas and Mercer (Amazon Publishing crime imprint) on 1st September 2021, followed by A SILENT WAY TO DIE on 26th April 2022 and A PERFECT TIME TO MURDER on 22nd February 2023.
+The first of my Kember and Hayes mysteries, A QUIET PLACE TO KILL, was published by Thomas and Mercer (Amazon Publishing crime imprint) in 2021, followed by A SILENT WAY TO DIE in 2022 and A PERFECT TIME TO MURDER in 2023.
 All three are available to buy here and can be ordered from any online or physical bookshop.

 If you can stand to watch and hear me waffle on about books and writing, my UK Crime Book Club chat with Caroline Maston (2022) and Unusual Sleuths panel with Karen Huxtable, Hannah Hendy and Kat Ailes (2023) are still available by clicking on the links below.
 Also, you can check my events page for details of where I shall be either appearing or just attending.